 How can Graphic Novels tell us about historical events?
 How can primary source documents be used to create graphic novels?

 GIGGLE, GIGGLE, QUACK

 How can we use pantomime to demonstrate the concept of Beginning, Middle, and End?

-How do students recall details (small and big) in reading and illustrations?
-How do actors create characters using the technique of pantomime?
-How do actors use create animals using their bodies?
+How can students recall details (small and big) in reading and illustrations?
+How can actors use their voice to demonstrate details in a setting and/or habitat?

 In the year of the boar and jackie robinson

 In 1947, the Year of the Boar, a young girl leaves China with her parents for a new beginning in America…But it’s harder than she expected.
 Though her classmates in Brooklyn come from a variety of backgrounds, Shirley is the only one who doesn’t speak English, and she worries that she will never have a friend.